scarioscia/scarioscia.github.io/_posts/2023-02-16-intersession.md

 <center><iframe src="https://giphy.com/embed/ceeFbVxiZzMBi" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/people-coffee-very-ceeFbVxiZzMBi"></a></p></center>

-For the majority of class days, I spent the morning recapping yesterday's experience.
+On most class days, I spent the morning following up on the previous day's class.
 This meant filling in the student notes with any additional material that came up in class, writing a summary email to students, and then tailoring the beginning of that day's lecture notes and materials to pick up where yesterday ended (and to personalize the course material based on student interests from the previous day).
 This took a lot of time, because I wanted to tailor the course to student interests and abilities.

 We offered an office hour before the start of class each day (12-1pm); I actually prefer calling these "student hours" to emphasize that the time is for the student, but literally not one student showed... so they really were office hours.
 This allowed Andrew and I extra time to prep and check in about where our respective sections were and what we wanted to emphasize that day.
-However, students (especially in the more syntax-focused group) stayed 45 minutes after class on average (sometimes even up to 90 minutes!) to keep working on their code and pepper us with questions.
+However, students (especially in the more syntax-focused group) stayed after class (for an average of 45 minutes, and sometimes even up to 90 minutes!) to keep working on their code and pepper us with questions.
 If I were to do this again, I'd offer my drop-in time at the end of class, so it could function as more of a "student hour" while their questions were fresh on their minds.

 After the students left, Andrew and I would debrief about our respective sections, highlight what the students particularly latched onto and found exciting, and strategize about how to include those in the following day.
 We also talked about the challenges - one student who was stuck on a particular syntax, a student who wasn't regularly participating - and worked together to think of how to improve our approaches for the next day.